Irish War of Independence: Early 1922

 Despite the Dáil's acceptance of the Anglo-Irish Treaty in January 1922, which confirmed the future existence of Northern Ireland, there were clashes between the IRA and British forces along the new border from early 1922.
-In part, this reflected Michael Collins' view that the Treaty was a "stepping stone", rather than a final settlement.
+In part, this reflected Collins' view that the Treaty was a "stepping stone", rather than a final settlement.
 That month, Collins became head of the new Irish Provisional Government and the Irish National Army was founded, though the IRA continued to exist.

 In January 1922, members of the Monaghan Gaelic football team were arrested by Northern police on their way to a match in Derry.
 Among them were IRA volunteers with plans to free IRA prisoners from Derry prison.
 In response, on the night of 7–8 February, IRA units crossed the border and captured almost fifty Special Constables and prominent loyalists in Fermanagh and Tyrone.
 They were to be held as hostages for the Monaghan prisoners.
 Several IRA volunteers were also captured during the raids.
 This operation had been approved by Michael Collins, Richard Mulcahy, Frank Aiken and Eoin O'Duffy.
 The Northern Ireland authorities responded by sealing-off many cross-border roads.